John C. Bogle

-John Clifton "Jack" Bogle (May 8, 1929 – January 16, 2019) was an American investor, business magnate and philanthropist.
-He was the founder and chief executive of The Vanguard Group and is credited with popularizing the index fund.
-An avid investor and money manager himself, he preached investment over speculation, long-term patience over short-term action and reducing broker fees as much as possible.
+John Clifton "Jack" Bogle (May 8, 1929 – January 16, 2019) was an American investor, business magnate and philanthropist who was the founder of The Vanguard Group and is credited with popularizing the index fund.
+An avid investor and money manager himself, he preached investment over speculation, long-term patience over short-term action, and reducing broker fees as much as possible.

 An ideal investment vehicle for Bogle was a low-cost index fund representing the entire US market, held over a lifetime with dividends reinvested.

 His 1999 book Common Sense on Mutual Funds: New Imperatives for the Intelligent Investor became a bestseller and is considered a classic within the investment community.

 Early life and education

 John Bogle was born on May 8, 1929, in Montclair, New Jersey, to William Yates Bogle, Jr. and Josephine Lorraine Hipkins.
 He was the great grandson of Philander Banister Armstrong, who Bogle referred to as his "spiritual progenitor".
 Armstrong was the founder and president of the Phoenix Mutual Fire Insurance Company and is noted for his attempt to reform the fire and life insurance industries.

 His Scottish-American family was harmed by the Great Depression.
 They were well-off but lost it all.
 His father fell into alcoholism, which resulted in his parents' divorce.

-Bogle and his twin, David, attended Manasquan High School near the New Jersey shore for a time.
+Bogle and his twin, David, lived with their parents in Spring Lake, New Jersey and attended Manasquan High School near the New Jersey shore for a time.
 Their academic record there enabled them to transfer to Blair Academy on work scholarships.
+Bogle credited his mother's determination for their education in this boarding school despite the family's lack of money.
 The twins remained close throughout their adult lives.

-At Blair, Bogle showed a particular aptitude for mathematics with numbers and computations fascinating him.
-In 1947, Bogle graduated from Blair Academy cum laude and was accepted at Princeton University, where he studied economics and investment.
+At Blair, Bogle showed a particular aptitude for mathematics, with numbers and computations fascinating him.
+In 1947, he graduated from Blair Academy cum laude and was accepted at Princeton University, where he studied economics and investment.
 During his university years, Bogle studied the mutual fund industry.
 He spent his junior and senior years working on his thesis "The Economic Role of the Investment Company".

-Bogle graduated magna cum laude from Princeton in 1951 and was soon hired by Walter L. Morgan, founder of the Wellington Fund, reportedly as a result of Morgan reading his 130-page thesis.
+After graduating magna cum laude from Princeton in 1951, Bogle was soon hired by Walter L. Morgan, founder of the Wellington Fund, reportedly as a result of Morgan reading his 130-page thesis.